 6 Kerrymount Close

-- The Dwyer family moved into the house in August of 2007.
-Previously, they lived in a cottage in Rathmines.
+The Dwyer family moved into the house in August 2007.
+Previously, they had lived in a cottage in Rathmines.

-- Graham and his wife share the same birthday.
-Coincidentally, they were out celebrating their birthdays at a Mexican restaurant on the exact same day that Elaine's skeletal remains were discovered on Killakee Mountain.
+Dwyer and his wife share the same birthday.
+Coincidentally, they were celebrating their birthdays at a Mexican restaurant on the exact same day that O'Hara's skeletal remains were discovered on Killakee Mountain.

 Coordinates: 53.233630, -6.317352

-This is the apartment block where Elaine O'Hara lived.
-Surveillance cameras in the complex captured Dwyer visiting on a number of occasions.
+Surveillance cameras in the complex captured Dwyer visiting her on a number of occasions.

 Coordinates: 53.260575, -6.221060

-Usually, the Vartry Reservoir is about 6 meters deep.
-However, by September of 2013, the water levels had fallen to just under half a meter.
+Usually, the reservoir is about 6 meters deep.
+However, by September 2013, the water levels had fallen to just under half a meter.

-This significant drop in the water level exposed the bag that eventually led to Dwyer's arrest.
+This significant drop exposed the items that eventually led to Dwyer's arrest.